adstriegel/cse20289-fa24/hw/hw01/README.md

 * If the `--include` argument is present, print out the number of include statements
 * If the `--member` argument is present, count the number of `::` combinations that are present which contains the rough number of member functions defined
 * If the `--ptr` argument is present, count the number of `->` (C++ pointer dereferences) that are present in the code
-* If the `--simplefunc` argument is present, determine the number of functions that consist of only a single line of code (or less)
+* If the `--simplefunc` argument is present, determine the number of functions that consist of only a single line of code (or a blank line).
-   * You need only evaluate functions where left curly brace is on its own line and the right curly brace is on a separate line with potential code in the middle
+   * You need only evaluate functions where left curly brace is on its own line and the right curly brace is on a separate line with potential line (could have code, comment, or be an empty line) in the middle
    * For extra credit (via the `simplefuncec` argument), consider cases where the initial left curly brace need not be on its own line

 You can also operate with a few assumptions to make things easier: